Voices from Beyond: Plot

-After a significant dream, Rosie wakes up with the answer to the puzzle.
-The glass shards had been concealed in the ice-cubes Giorgio Mainardi took with his late-night drinks.
-Rosie confronts Lucy and reveals that Hilda Mainardi and her son Mario must have hatched the plot.
-Hilda enters and admits the plot to kill Giorgio for his money and slyly adds that Lucy knew about the scheme but did nothing to stop them.
-In case of discovery, young David had been encouraged to play with the mortar and pestle, grinding up a light bulb into tiny splinters and adding them to the water in the ice-cube tray as a "game."
-Hilda hoped to explain the murder away as a tragic accident that way.
-Rosie tells Hilda that she will leave the conspirators to fester in the Mainardi house together instead of informing the police.
-As she prepares to return to college, Rosie tells Hilda that Giorgio's vengeful spirit will be everywhere, haunting them to the grave.
-In the film's finale, Rosie is seen at her father's grave, having told him how he died, and the two share a hearty final laugh.
+After another dream, Rosie wakes up with the answer to the puzzle.
+The glass shards were concealed in the ice-cubes Giorgio took with his late-night drinks.
+Rosie confronts Lucy and reveals that Hilda and Mario must have hatched the plot.
+Hilda admits the plot to kill Giorgio for his money and adds that Lucy knew about the scheme but did nothing to stop them.
+In case of discovery, David was encouraged to play with the mortar and pestle, grinding up a light bulb into splinters and adding them to the water in the ice-cube tray as a "game."
+Hilda hoped to explain the murder away as an accident.
+Rosie tells Hilda that she will leave the conspirators to fester in the mansion together instead of informing the police.
+As she prepares to return to college, Rosie says that Giorgio's spirit will be everywhere, haunting them to the grave.
+At Giorgio's grave, Rosie explains how he died, and the two laugh.